Migz93/3dq/assets/docs/README_TECHNICAL.md

 ## Recent Updates

-### Discount Feature
+### Recent Schema Changes

+- Added `quantity` column to the quotes table (default value: 1)
 - Added `discount_percent` column to the quotes table
-- Implemented discount calculation in the quote builder and view quote pages
+- Implemented quantity and discount calculations in the quote builder and view quote pages
-- Updated invoice templates to display subtotal, discount, and final total
+- Updated invoice templates to display quantity, per-unit costs, subtotal, discount, and final total

 ## Database Schema and API Reference